20 Jul Jack’s Flight Club Review: Is it Worth It?

 Who is Jack?

 Jack is described as a travel-hacking ninja who has travelled to over 43 countries by finding ridiculously cheap flights.
-Since setting up Jack’s Flight Club to help other people travel the world, the site has grown to over 100,000 members in the past 10 months and they’ve even been featured in the national press, The Times, Daily Mail, Independent, Lonely Planet, Stylist…the list goes on.
+Since setting up Jack’s Flight Club to help other people travel the world, the site has grown to over 1 million members and they’ve even been featured in the national press, The Times, Daily Mail, Independent, Lonely Planet, Stylist…the list goes on.

 The difference between free vs premium